Diamond Head (British band): Early history

 The album was packaged in a plain sleeve with no title or track listings, and 250 copies were signed by each band member.
 The management thought that it should be perceived as a 'demo' album, so no fancy sleeve was required, making it very cheap to produce.
 The first 1000 copies were pressed and made available at concerts and via mail-order for £3.50.
 The only mail-order advertisement appeared in Sounds and ran for six weeks.
 The band's management did not pay for the advertisement and ended up being sued.

 The original stereo master tapes were lost after they were sent to the German record company, Woolfe Records, who released a vinyl version of the album with a new sleeve.
 The tapes were not returned until they were eventually tracked down by Lars Ulrich and Phonogram Germany for inclusion on the 1990 compilation album, New Wave of British Heavy Metal '79 Revisited.

 In 1980, Pete Winkelman from Wolverhampton got involved and tried to sign Diamond Head to his new label, Media Records.
 Winkelman had been a record plugger and he advised the band to change management but this advice was not heeded.
 In the end, Diamond Head only agreed to make one single for Winkelman, a re-recorded version of "Sweet & Innocent" b/w "Streets of Gold", which came out around October 1980.

 In January 1981, Diamond Head successfully opened for April Wine on their UK tour.
 An ambitious UK tour was planned for the summer as a way of being perceived as being more popular than they actually were.
 An EP called Diamond Lights was recorded quickly in three days to help pay towards the expenses.
 The management hired a tour bus for band and crew, and an articulated lorry filled with hired PA and lighting.
 They also hired the Wolverhampton chapter of Hells Angels to perform security duties on the whole tour.
 They bypassed promoters and booked the venues with a local agent to avoid paying a percentage, but with little promotion for the tour, it lost money.

 The only A&R man who was determined to sign the band was Charlie Eyre, who quit his job at A&M and joined MCA in order to sign Diamond Head and Musical Youth.
-Discussions went on for around six months until the band finally inked a five-album deal on 1 January 1982.
+Discussions went on for around six months until the band finally signed a five-album deal on 1 January 1982.